 We’re now looking for a virtual assistant specialising in Facebook marketing to help us deliver this.
 If that could be you, or someone you know, then please ping me an email on email@example.com and we can have a chat.

-If I’m honest, the workcations campaign has become a little frustrating.
+If I’m honest, the workations campaign has become a little frustrating.
 It started with such promise and gathered momentum so quickly.
-But we still haven’t been able to take a workcation trip outside of the UK to start building new destination content for it.
+But we still haven’t been able to take a workation trip outside of the UK to start building new destination content for it.